drewbelf/cv/index.md

 ### academic

-`2022`
 Proposal accepted for "Christology in Bonaventure and Thomas Aquinas."
+Paper on the "Franciscan–Dominican Conversations in the Thirteenth Century" Panel.
 Conference on Medieval Philosophy and Theology.
 University of Notre Dame.
-May 20–22.
+May 20–22, 2022.

 `2021`
 "Christ's Penitential Human Nature: The *coassumpta* according to the *Summa halensis*."
 Historical Theology Colloquium.
 Boston College.
 April 20.

-“Basic Human Communities: An Alternative to Zoom Worship in the Era of COVID.”
+“Basic Human Communities: An Alternative to Zoom Worship in the Era of <span style="font-variant:small-caps;">covid</span>.”
 Graduate Student Conference on Pandemic & Religion.
 The Boisi Center for Religion and American Public Life.
 Boston College ([online due to COVID-19](https://www.bc.edu/content/bc-web/centers/boisi-center/events/archive/spring-2021-events/pandemic-and-religion.html#paper_session_iii_b_religious_institutions_and_practices_)).
 February 27.
-(Coauthored with Laurel Marshall Potter, Kelly Kossar, and Elli Pripas.)
+Coauthored with Laurel Marshall Potter (Boston College), Kelly Kossar (Congregation Kehillath Israel), and Elli Pripas (Hebrew College).

 `2020`
 “Who Is *iste homo* Jesus?
 A Halensian Contribution.”
 Christ among the Disciplines.
 Online interdisciplinary conference.
 December 11–13.